How Did The Enlightenment Affect The French Revolution

 The Challenge to Divine Right and Royal Authority

 Enlightenment ideas directly challenged the traditional belief in the divine right of kings, which had long legitimized the absolute power of the French monarchy.
-Revolutionaries argued that political authority should be based on reason and the consent of the governed, not on hereditary privilege or divine mandate.
-They sought to limit the power of the monarchy and establish a constitutional government that would protect the rights and liberties of the people.
+Consider this: revolutionaries argued that political authority should be based on reason and the consent of the governed, not on hereditary privilege or divine mandate.
+And they sought to limit the power of the monarchy and establish a constitutional government that would protect the rights and liberties of the people.
 The execution of King Louis XVI in 1793 marked a decisive break with the past and symbolized the triumph of Enlightenment ideals over traditional authority.

 Reforms in Governance and Law